 It's natural to do things the right way, not waste time or money.

 However, gardening isn't as difficult as it seems to be.
 Sure, it takes work, but the rewards are well worth it.
 So let's take a closer look at the top 5 questions for beginning gardeners.

 The Top 5 Questions for Beginning Gardeners

 1. What Supplies Do I Need To Garden?

 People get so caught up in what they need to buy.
-The truth is you don’t need as much as you might have thought.
-Beginning gardeners need different tools based on how you’ll be gardening.
+The truth is you don't need as much as you might have thought.
+Beginning gardeners need different tools based on how they'll be gardening.

 For container gardening, you will need large containers to transplant your plants.

 You will also need a watering wand, hose, trellises for climbing plants, pruning shears, and garden gloves.

 You really don't need much.
 However, if you're doing a raised bed, you may need to add a trowel, gardening fork, and spade to your list.

 Full-blown gardens will also need a hoe, rake, longer garden hose, and wheelbarrow.

 2. What Should I Plant in My Garden?

 This is definitely one of the most asked questions from beginning gardeners.
 However, there are a few questions to answer that question.

 First, what does well in your region?
 Each area is part of a region, and you want to choose plants that will thrive in your area.

 Second, what do you like to eat?
 You don't want to grow something you and your family will not enjoy.
 Third, consider plants with high yields.